Devolutions/doc/docs/en/rdm/mac/dwl/using-devolutions-web-login/add-website-entry-dwl.md

 ---
 eleventyComputed:
-  title: Add a website entry with {{ en.DWL }}
+  title: Add a website entry with the {{ en.DWL }}
 ---
 {% snippet icon.badgeInfo %}
 This topic explains how to create an entry with your existing website credentials.
-If you have not yet created an account for the website, see [Create an account for a website with {{ en.DWL }}](/rdm/mac/dwl/using-devolutions-web-login/create-account-website/) instead.
+If you have not yet created an account for the website, see [Create an account for a website with the {{ en.DWL }}](/rdm/mac/dwl/using-devolutions-web-login/create-account-website/) instead.
 {% endsnippet %}

-Website entries can be created with {{ en.DWL }} in {{ en.RDMMAC }}.
+Website entries can be created with the {{ en.DWL }} in {{ en.RDMMAC }}.
 This type of entry is useful for saving your login credentials so that you do not have to remember them.
-These entries are also used by {{ en.DWL }} to recognize a website and [retrieve your credentials](/rdm/mac/dwl/using-devolutions-web-login/retrieve-credentials/).
+These entries are also used by the {{ en.DWL }} to recognize a website and [retrieve your credentials](/rdm/mac/dwl/using-devolutions-web-login/retrieve-credentials/).

-The main way to achieve this is by successfully logging into the website. {{ en.DWL }} will automatically offer to save your credentials in a new website entry in {{ en.RDMMAC }}.
+The main way to achieve this is by successfully logging into the website.
+The {{ en.DWL }} will automatically offer to save your credentials in a new website entry in {{ en.RDMMAC }}.
 It is also possible to manually create the website entry.

 Learn how to add a website entry by following the instructions from these sections: